UCI-GDIM31/class-activities-EW1028/README.md

 transform.Translate() moves a GameObject in a certain direction by changing its position.
 It uses vectors to decide how far and which dierction to move.
 For example, transform.Translate (Vector3.up * Time.detlaTime) moves the object upward over time.

+Activity 2:
+For the DeerW5 plan, we will make a script that lets the deer walk toward a target using a NavMeshAgent. we'll have two variables, a public Transform called target to set a private NavMeshAgent called agent.
+In start(), we'll get NavMeshAgent component, and in Update(), we'll use agent.SetDestination(target.position) so the deer keeps walking toward the target.

 ## Open-Source Assets
 ### W1